apnadkarni/blt/man/graph.rst

     or two format descriptions.
 If one description is supplied, both the minimum and maximum limits are formatted in the same way.
 If two, the first designates the format for the minimum limit, the second for the maximum.
 If "" is given as either description, then the that limit will not be displayed.
 The default is "".

-  **-linewidth** *pixels*
+  **-linewidth** *numPixels*

-    Sets the width of the axis and tick lines.
+    Specifies the width of the axis and tick lines.
+If *numPixels* is "0", then no axis is displayed.
 The default is "1" pixel.

   **-logscale** *boolean*

-    Indicates whether the scale of the axis is logarithmic or linear.
-If *boolean* is true, the axis is logarithmic.
+    Indicates whether the scale of the axis is logarithmic.
+If *boolean* is true, the axis is logarithmic, otherwise it is linear.
 The default scale is linear.

+    This option is deprecated in favor or the **-scale** option.

   **-loose** *boolean*